 Of course, Repose Gray is one of those neutral paints that dreams are made of.
 You don’t want anything too distracting or colorful in a room if you are planning on sleeping and resting there.

 For example, this bedroom looks like the perfect spot to curl up and take a long nap.
 There are a lot of elements in this room from Designing Vibes that I really like—and Repose Gray serves as the perfect backdrop to it all.

 When I choose a paint color, I often look for one that allows me to play with accessories freely.
 The last thing I want is a color that I can only use baby blues or deep greens with.
-This bedroom with Repose Gray walls from My Texas Home shows just how versatile the paint is.
-It works with her softer style just as well as the modern styled bedroom above.
+And this one is so versatile that you can choose any accent color that you want!

 So, have I convinced you yet?
 Grab a can of Repose Gray and try out a swatch or two to see the magic for yourself.

 More of the Best Home Decor Paint Colors: